-In hopes that I would one day see Allegiance, the new musical inspired by the time actor George Takei spent living, with his family, in a Japanese concentration camp during World War II, I avoided learning too much about the plot or score.
-This past Tuesday evening, I saw the show, and it was so much more complex than I imagined it would be.
-No five year old George Takei, but families forced out of their homes, Japanese lobbyists and soldiers doing what they have to do to undo the damage done by their mother country’s attack on Pearl Harbor, and generations of Japanese debating what it truly means to be loyal.
+In hopes that I would one day see Allegiance, the musical inspired by the time actor George Takei spent living, with his family, in a Japanese internment camp during World War II, I avoided learning too much about the plot or score.
+When it opened on Broadway, I saw the show, and it was so much more complex than I imagined it would be.
+Not five-year-old George Takei, but families forced out of their homes, Japanese lobbyists and soldiers doing what they have to do to undo the damage done by their mother country’s attack on Pearl Harbor, and generations of Japanese debating what it truly means to be loyal.
 It is a tapestry of heartbreakingly beautiful stories, and underscoring the whole thing is patriotism.

 Sammy Kimura (Telly Leung) and Mike Masaoka (Greg Watanabe) never meet, but they work together to prove to the American government that Japanese Americans love the United States just as much as every other American, and therefore should not be imprisoned.
 Some are immigrants, like Sammy’s father and grandfather, some were born here, like Sammy and his sister, but all are suspect because they resemble the people who attacked Hawaii.
 Sammy’s father came to this land, like so many immigrants, for opportunities, to make a better life for his own children, as he tells Sammy when disappointed with his son’s academic performance.
 In this way, Allegiance fits perfectly in the American musical theatre tradition of telling stories of immigration and getting by in the new world.